 I started enfusion-group because I’ve always been drawn to the puzzles other people avoid: the ones where things don’t quite fit, or seem too tangled to fix.
 Finding patterns in the mess, and making things work together when they shouldn’t has always driven me.

-Over 20 years, I built a practice entirely through referrals, taking on challenging projects, delivering solid technical work, and moving on to the next interesting problem.
-Organizations had network challenges, I solved them and they referred me to others.
+Over 20 years, I built a practice entirely through referrals, taking on complex challenges and delivering solid technical work.
+Organizations brought me in for infrastructure problems.
+I solved them.
+They referred me again.

 But over time, I noticed a pattern.

-The same problem kept surfacing, regardless of the specific technical challenge: organizations had invested heavily in infrastructure, documented configurations, then struggled when key people left.
+The same problem kept surfacing, regardless of the specific technical challenge: organizations had invested heavily in infrastructure and documentation, yet struggled when key people left or priorities shifted.
 The documentation told you what was built, but rarely captured why decisions were made, how systems actually operated, or where the temporary workarounds were hidden.

 Years later, while hoping to get into veterinary school, I worked for the University's Computing and Communications Services department helping students in residence get connected to the Internet, which was in its infancy.
 Within months, I'd completed more successful connections than all of the other installers combined and was subsequently given the complex installs that came up.
-The fearlessness and determination that I'd grown up with enabled me to dig in, until things worked.
+That same curiosity and determination enabled me to dig in until things worked.

-I haven't outgrown that childhood curiosity.
-The satisfaction of understanding how parts work together, the resilience to keep trying when the first approach fails, and the fulfillment of seeing everything come together still drives this work.
+I haven’t outgrown that curiosity.
+The satisfaction of understanding how parts work together, and helping others see that clearly too, still drives this work.

 The systems are more complex now.
-The parts include people and institutional knowledge alongside technical infrastructure.
+The parts include people, trade-offs, assumptions, and institutional memory alongside technical infrastructure.

 When I was young, I was fascinated with watching people build and fix things.
 What always stuck with me is that if you really want to fix something, you need to dismantle it, see the parts, figure out what they do, and ensure they work together properly.